 The emphasis in this required course is on writing and literature.
-Writing is dealt with thorough paragraph writing and composition writing.
+Paragraph writing and composition writing will be the primary focus.
 Literature is dealt with through the use of a ninth grade literature text and supplemental novels.
 Various types of literature such as poetry, short story, and non-fiction essays may be discussed.

-English II (Course #410)
+English II (Course #410) Prerequisite: English I:

-Prerequisite: English I